perladvent/perldotcom/content/article/_pub_2001_10_03_exegesis3.md

 If the operator had been binary, we might also have had to specify its associativity (`left`, `right`, or `non`), using the `is assoc` trait.

-Note too that we specified the parameter of `operator:â` with a flattening asterisk, since we want `@list` to slurp up any series of values passed to it, rather than being restricted to accepting only actual array variables as arguments.
+Note too that we specified the parameter of `operator:∑` with a flattening asterisk, since we want `@list` to slurp up any series of values passed to it, rather than being restricted to accepting only actual array variables as arguments.

-The implementation of `operator:â` is very simple: we just apply the built-in `reduce` function to the list, reducing each successive pair of elements by adding them.
+The implementation of `operator:∑` is very simple: we just apply the built-in `reduce` function to the list, reducing each successive pair of elements by adding them.